marchewiczd/synology-docker-guides/README.md

 2. Same goes for `./tailscale/config`
 3. `/dev/net/tun` should already exist and shouldn't be tampered with unless there's a problem, in that case go to [*Troubleshooting: Bind mount failed: '/dev/net/tun' does not exist*](#bind-mount-failed-devnettun-does-not-exist)

-## **(Optional)** Getting OAuth key for Tailscale VPN

-You can skip this step and remove Tailscale service from docker-compose if you do not want to use VPN.

-1. First get tailscale OAuth key from your Tailscale account [https://login.tailscale.com/admin/settings/oauth]
-2. Click Generate OAuth client to start creating the key
-3. Select write for devices
-4. Add tag:container for tags
-5. Click generate client to create your OAuth key
-6. Save auth key and replace it in docker compose - **!IMPORTANT!** this is your only chance to save this key if you lose it you will have to create a new one!

 ## Setting up Mosquitto with authentication

 1. Create config file in `/mosquitto/config` named `mosquitto.conf` with below content: